mike-north/typescript-courses/packages/website/content/blog/making-typescript-stick/02-warm-up/index.md

 <details>
 <summary>Click here for the answer</summary>

-**dog, cat, elephant, giraffe, zebra, koala, lion, moose**
+Answer: **dog, cat, elephant, giraffe, zebra, koala, lion, moose**

 - Are you surprised that `giraffe` and `zebra` happen so early?
 Remember that `Promise` executors are invoked synchronously in the `Promise` constructor
 - Are you surprised that `lion` happens so late?
 Remember that a `resolve` is not a `return`.
 Just because a `Promise` has resolved, doesn't mean the corresponding `.then` (or `await` is called immediately)

 </details>

-# Question 5
+## Question 5

 Look at the following code sample.
 What happens when we try to run the last three lines?

 ```js twoslash
 const Animal = function (numLegs) {